adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

 Pipes in R are here to stay and change completely the way how we code in R, making it more simple and readable.
 Simple and readable means that our daily work in R will be more easy and also it can encourage new people to use our favourite language.
 Have you tried R piping?

+**Edited September 08, 2014**
+Notes (Thanks to Hadley Wickham comments):

+- On April 5, 2012, <a href = "https://twitter.com/perisaccadic" target="_blank">Peter Meilstrup</a> started the package `ptools` as a way to collect "various data manipulation and programming utilities".
+One of those utilities was the function `chain`, implementing a way to pipe the arguments.
+The current function of the `chain` function can be found in the <a href = "https://github.com/crowding/vadr" target="_blank">`vadr` package</a> from the same author.

+- On  <a href = "http://www.r-statistics.com/2014/08/simpler-r-coding-with-pipes-the-present-and-future-of-the-magrittr-package/" target="_blank">this post</a>, <a href = "http://www.stefanbache.dk/" target="_blank">Stefan Bache</a> gives his version about how he created `magrittr` and the convergence of the pipe operators between `dplyr` and `magrittr`.

+- In the first comment of the <a href = "http://blog.rstudio.org/2014/01/17/introducing-dplyr/" target="_blank">announcing post</a> of `dplyr` by the RStudio blog, Stefan Bache let Hadley Wickham know about magrittr operator.

+- The `%>%` operator should be <a href = "https://twitter.com/hadleywickham/status/507643720401842176" target="_blank">pronounced "then"</a>.